 The company manufactures a component – a bit of glass – that makes lasers more precise and proficient.
 The growing business helps create high-tech employment positions, which strengthens the regions economy.
 In three years, it doubled in size to more than 30 employees including eight with PhDs and 10 with masters degrees.
 Today, it has 400 customers across six continents.

-Thanks to OptiGrate and its partnership with the University of Central Florida, Orlando has become a hub for laser technology.
+Thanks to OptiGrate and its partnership with the University of Central Florida, the region has become a hub for laser technology.